MicrosoftDocs/azure-devops-docs/docs/boards/sprints/set-capacity.md

 ## Track capacity when working on more than one team

 If you work on more than one team, you'll want to specify your sprint capacity for each team.
 For example, both Christie and Raisa split their time between the Web and Phone teams.
-They therefore allocate 3 hours a day to the Web team, and 3 hours a day to the Phone team.
+As such, give 3 hours a day to the Web team, and 3 hours a day to the Phone team.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Allocate capacity for team Web.](media/capacity/set-capacity-web-team.png)